Jimenez family pushing Tatum basketball to new heights

 By Tom Mulherin

-On March 10 of last year, Tatum boys’ basketball freshman Sebastian Jimenez watched his older sister Celeste Jimenez win a state championship with the girls’ team in Albuquerque.
+On March 10 last year, the Tatum boys’ basketball then-freshman watched his older sister Celeste Jimenez win a state championship with the girls’ team in Albuquerque.
 It was her first state title, and the program’s second since 2014.
-Both Celeste and the community just achieved a major accomplishment, so the tightly knit Jimenez clan grew very emotional.
+Both Celeste and the community just achieved a major accomplishment, so euphoria swept over Sebastian and the rest of the Jimenez clan.

-But two days passed, and while Sebastian felt all sorts of joy for his older sister by 13 months, he couldn’t help but feel a little incomplete.
+But two days came and went, along with Sebastian’s initial joy.
+While he felt happy for his older sister by 13 months, he couldn’t help but also feel a little incomplete.
 Seventeen years had passed since the boys’ team won its only state title in 2000.
-Heck, seven years passed since it posted a winning record.
+Heck, seven years passed since it even posted a winning record.